 Now you can understand why Elle & Vire joined forces with Tetra Pak right from the beginning to package its products!
-For example, did you know that the packaging of Elle & Vire Full-Fat Cream 20cl only weighs 10.8g, the weight of a small cherry tomato?
+For example, did you know that the 20cl whole cream brick is fully recyclable?
+So you can throw it out after use with the cap in your sorting bin.

 Founded in 1956, ELOPAK is a Norwegian company specialising in manufacturing Pure Pak® (gable top cartons) packaging and is a supplier of packaging systems for liquid food products.